Table of Contents

 - Does SAIL provide simple single-line APIs?

-- In what pixel format SAIL loading functions output images?
+- In what pixel format do SAIL loading functions output images?

 - Does SAIL support animated and multi-paged images?